atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 If
 st — Indeed, to be shre, as Mr. Jefferson
 I
-I “■ says, ’tis no manner of business of
+I ■ says, ’tis no manner of business of
 I '■
-I, “mine; but only as I have always had I st a regard tor your facher r poor man! he is dead and gone.
+I, mine; but only as I have always had I st a regard tor your facher r poor man! he is dead and gone.
 Siei little thinks
 I *
-“as hcxw his granci daughters are *• W' — res, and his gra^dfbn going to [;
+as hcxw his granci daughters are *• W' — res, and his gra^dfbn going to [;
-“i be hanged.
-Lord have mercy upon “us I IS he could but; look out of his I!
+i be hanged.
+Lord have mercy upon us I IS he could but; look out of his I!
 #
 i st: grave, and See what you are all come